toluwaanimi/seenit-backend-techtest/README.md

   implementation details such as data access and external API integrations.
     - `common/`: Contains shared code and utilities for the infrastructure layer.
     - `config/`: Contains configuration files for the infrastructure layer.
-    - `controllers/`: Contains controllers for the HTTP endpoints.
+    - `resolvers/`: Contains resolvers for the GraphQL API.
     - `entities/`: Contains database entities for the domain models.
     - `logger/`: Contains logging setup and utilities for the infrastructure layer.
     - `repositories/`: Contains concrete implementations of the repository interfaces.